Nonmodal growth and optimal perturbations in magnetohydrodynamic shear flows

 \emph{Small boxes.---}We first consider ``small-box'' LOPs, Fig.~\ref{fig:smallbox_megaplot}.
 Panel (a) shows optimal energy gains $\Gopt$ as a function of target time $t_0$.
 For $\MA>1$ (where normal-mode instability is possible), the gain curves follow the modal growth rate at large $t_0$ as expected \cite{schmid_review}, while substantial nonmodal growth is possible at smaller $t_0$ and for stronger magnetic fields (lower $\MA$).
 The peak gain for $\MA = 1$ approaches 43, comparable to the marginally-stable case in Ref.~\cite{kaminski_2014} (which computed LOPs for a uniformly-stratified shear layer where, as in the case considered here, the addition of a new force can stabilize KH).
 Just as stratification affected peak gain in that study, we find stronger magnetic fields reduce maximum growth here.

 The preferred structures also share similarities with the stratified case.
 The wavenumbers $\mathbf{k}_\mathrm{opt}$ corresponding to $\Gopt(t_0)$ are given in Fig.~\ref{fig:smallbox_megaplot}(b-c), and the spatial structures in the $xz$-plane for two different LOPs are shown in Fig.~\ref{fig:smallbox_megaplot}(d-k).
 At late times, the spanwise wavenumber $k_{y,\mathrm{opt}}\rightarrow 0$, consistent with the most-unstable normal modes which are 2D in the $xz$-plane.
-Meanwhile, the large gains associated with shorter $t_0$ are inherently 3D, with large $k_y$ comparable to those seen in neutral fluids \cite{arratia,kaminski_2014}.
+Meanwhile, the large gains associated with shorter $t_0$ are inherently 3D, with large $k_y$ comparable to those seen in neutral fluids \cite{arratia,kaminski_2014} (note that the observed plateau where $\kyopt \approx 1$ at short $t_0$ is a consequence of taking $k_{y, \mathrm{max}} = 1$; when larger $k_{y, \mathrm{max}}$ were considered, we found $\Gopt$ changed by less than 10\% even when $\kyopt$ was almost three times larger).
 The vertical structures of the LOPs resemble eddies tilted against the background shear, allowing for transient growth via the Orr mechanism \cite{Orr1907a,farrell_1993,Tearle2004}.

 We also note key differences relative to the stratified case.
 First, MSP drives growth for some LOPs.
 This is seen in panels (l-o), which show the time evolution of $K$ vs $M$ and of KSP vs MSP for the two LOPs shown in panels~(d-k).
 The $t_0=2$ LOP is largely driven by KSP and correspondingly has much more kinetic than magnetic energy; the converse is true for the $t_0=20$ LOP.
 This is also reflected in the relative phases of the perturbation components: KSP is maximized for perturbations where $u$ and $w$ are \emph{anti-aligned} ($u \sim -w$), while MSP is maximized when $b_x$ and $b_z$ are \emph{aligned} [note each terms' sign in Eq.~\eqref{eq:energy-production}].
 In general, KSP is preferred for short-$t_0$ perturbations, while for KH-stable flows at larger $t_0$, there is an oscillation between the two at about twice the Alfv\'en frequency.
 Thus, unlike the stratified case, this system permits two sources of growth that compete to determine the nature of the LOP for a given $t_0$.
 For either, perturbations eventually reach a state dominated by oscillations between $K$ and $M$ at near-equipartition, a characteristic feature of shear Alfv\'en waves.